Kingsrook/qqq-frontend-core/.github/CONTRIBUTING.md

 ## 🙏 Thank You

 Thank you for contributing to the QQQ Frontend Core!
-Your contributions help make the QQQ framework's client library better for everyone.
+Your contributions help make the QQQ framework's core frontend library better for everyone.

 ---

-**Remember**: This is a core library component.
-For core QQQ functionality, use the main repository: https://github.com/Kingsrook/qqq
+**Remember**: This is a frontend core library.
+For complete QQQ functionality, use the main repository: https://github.com/Kingsrook/qqq